-The very first tip for how to start writing a book is to have a plan.
+The first tip for starting to write a new book is to have a plan.
+A snowflake outline can help you develop this plan, especially for fiction books.

 Why should you outline your story?